-This paper specifically examines military fuel usage for the US post-9/11 wars and the impact of that fuel usage on greenhouse gases emissions.
-The best estimate of US military greenhouse gas emissions from 2001, when the wars began with the US invasion of Afghanistan, through 2017, is that the US military has emitted 1,212 million metric tons of greenhouse gases (measured in CO2equivalent, or CO2e).
-In 2017, for example, the Pentagon's greenhouse gas emissions were greater than the greenhouse gas emissions of entire industrialized countries as Sweden or Denmark.
+This paper estimates US military emissions and military fuel usage for the US post-9/11 wars.
+The best estimate of total US military greenhouse gas emissions (including installations and operations) from 2001 when the wars began with the US invasion of Afghanistan, through FY2018, is 1,267 million metric tons of greenhouse gases (measured in CO2equivalent, or CO2e).
+The Overseas Contingency Operations (war-related) greenhouse gas emissions portion of those emissions-including for the major war zones of Afghanistan, Pakistan, Iraq and Syria- is estimated to be more than 440 Million Metric Tons of CO2e for the period of FY2001-2018 (summarized in Table 2).6

-DOD emissions for all military operations from 2001 to 2017 are estimated to be about 766 million metric tons of CO2e.
-And of these military operations, it is estimated that total war-related emissions including for the "overseas contingency operations" in the major war zones of Afghanistan, Pakistan, Iraq and Syria,5 are more than 400 Million Metric Tons of CO2e.

-The US military is preparing for threats of attack from human adversaries.
-The threats of terrorism, Russian, Iranian, Chinese or Korean aggression are all real, but terrorists and these countries are not certain to attack the US.
+The US military is preparing for threats of attack from human adversaries including terrorists.
+The threats of terrorism and Russian, Iranian, Chinese or Korean aggression are all real, but terrorists and these countries are not certain to attack the US.
 Arms control and diplomacy can deescalate tensions and reduce threats.
 Economic sanctions can also diminish the capacity of states and non-state actors to threaten the security interests of the US and its allies.

 Global warming is the most certain and immediate of any of the threats that the US faces in the next several decades.
-In fact, global warming has begun: drought, fire, flooding, and temperature extremes that will lead to displacement and death.
-The effects of climate change, including extremely powerful storms, famine and diminished access to fresh water, will likely make regions of the world unstable - feeding political tensions and fueling mass migrations and refugee crises.
+In fact, global warming has begun: drought, fire, flooding, and temperature extremes will lead to displacement and death.
+The effects of climate change, including extremely powerful storms, famine, and diminished access to fresh water, will likely make regions of the world unstable-feeding political tensions and fueling mass migrations and refugee crises.
 In response, the military has added the national security implications of climate change to its long list of national security concerns.

-Unlike some elements of the present US administration, which is in various modes of climate denial, the US military and intelligence community act as if the negative security consequences of a warming planet are inevitable.
-The DOD has studied the problem for decades and begun to adapt its plans, operations and installations to deal with climate change.
+Unlike some elements of the present US administration, which is in various modes of climate denial, the US military and intelligence community act as if the negative security